Nico995/Machine-Learning-For-Online-Purchases-Prediction/_build/html/_sources/data_preparation.md

 df.head()
 ```

+By default, the *train_test_split* function makes use of the *y* argument to perform stratified sampling.
+This means that we are sampling out a test set from our starting data, which keeps the class proportions intact.
+This is of utmost importance since it is the necessary condition to have a valid test score of our model.

++++

 ## Column Transformer
-For all those actions that require statistics computed column-wise, we use the *ColumnTransformer* object, in which we can insert all those procedures like *Encoding* and *Scaling*.
+For all those actions that require statistics computed column-wise, we use the *ColumnTransformer* object, in which we can insert those procedures like *Encoding* and *Scaling*.

 ```{code-cell} ipython3
 from sklearn.compose import ColumnTransformer